App SSH Overview

 |Space Manager||Space||cf CLI allow-space-ssh and disallow-space-ssh commands|

-An application is SSH-accessible only if operators, space managers, and space developers all grant SSH access at their respective levels.
+An app is SSH-accessible only if operators, space managers, and space developers all grant SSH access at their respective levels.
 For example, the image below shows a deployment where:

 - An operator allowed SSH access at the deployment level.

-- A space manager allowed SSH access for applications running in spaces “A” and “B” but not “C.”
+- A space manager allowed SSH access for apps running in spaces “A” and “B” but not “C.”

-- A space developer enabled SSH access for applications that include “Foo,” “Bar,” and “Baz.”
+- A space developer enabled SSH access for apps that include “Foo,” “Bar,” and “Baz.”

 As a result, apps “Foo,” “Bar,” and “Baz” accept SSH requests.